RafaelSantos025/Bruteforcer/README.md

 <b>Passing an request file: </b>

-The request file, called "request.txt" will looks like this:
+The request file, called "request.txt" will look like this:

 ```
 GET /^toReplace^ HTTP/1.1